A lot or a little?

-This mildly amusing series features pseudo experiments meant to be more funny than enlightening.
-There are some tidbits of interesting information about human behavior, but neither the theories, or the experiments, are particularly scientific.
+This mildly amusing series features pseudo-experiments meant to be more funny than enlightening.
+There are some tidbits of interesting information about human behavior, but neither the theories nor the experiments are particularly scientific.
 Many of the exercises make the test subjects look silly, too.
 Meanwhile, the hosts, two of whom are comedians, try to offer some edgy humor, which includes commentary that makes fun of the participants.
-100 Humans is lighthearted enough for some people to find enjoyable, but after a while the overworked humor and endless examinations gets a little tedious.
+100 Humans is lighthearted enough for some people to find enjoyable, but after a while the overworked humor and endless examinations get a little tedious.

 Talk to your kids about ...

-Families can talk about some of the experiments conducted in 100 Humans.
+Families can talk about some of the experiments conducted on 100 Humans.
 Are they supposed to be scientific or entertaining?
 What kinds of questions do they help answer?

 When do jokes go from being lighthearted and fun to being insulting or cruel?
 How can we help kids understand the difference between the two?

 For kids who love Netflix